roguehistory/Hist_Digh3814/content/en/week/10/instructions.md

 - Explore, and participate, [in some crowd-sourced archaeology](/week/10/sharing-authority)
 - Start to [build a research compendium](/week/10/start-compendium)
+- Using what you know about public facing work in archaeology, build a [static website on github pages](/week/10/static-websites) explaining (and eventually, linking to) your research compendium and the work that you've done on the graveyards project.

 {{< notice success "Important" >}} With tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
 So take a break.
 Close the laptop.
 Call somebody up for help.
 Find another pair of eyes to look at the problem.
 I don't want to hear that you labored heroically for 2 hours to do something.
 Jump into our social space and ask for advice.
 {{< /notice >}}